It started with two previously timid teens approaching me. "Miss Amanda," they asked, "is it possible to show at the next height?"

 This particular tank was just moved to a new pasture.
 I was concerned that it would not hold water well, but figured I I would give it a shot.

 Filled it up.
-24 hours later, bone dry.
+Came back later, dry.
 Well, crap.
 I guess I have to find time to go spend too much $ to buy another one.

-People, how often is that us?!?
-We aren’t that exciting but we put ourselves to use, only to find that we quickly run dry of our energy, enthusiasm, and passion.
+How often is that me, us?
+We get to the end of the day, week, month, year, only to find that we have run dry of our energy, enthusiasm, and passion.

 And we are shocked.